 - Hennepin Technical College in Brooklyn Park, MN (29 miles away)

-- Anoka Technical College in Anoka, MN (39 miles away)
+- Anoka - Ramsey Community College in Coon Rapids, MN (33 miles away)